james-w/dotfiles/vim/README.md

 * Ability to relaunch greps with same query
 * Project TODOs
 * [quickscope?](https://github.com/unblevable/quick-scope)
 * Bindings to create a file by fzf a dir, then enter a filename.
-Which dir to use as the base outside a project
+Which dir to use as the base outside a project?